eProsima/vulcanexus/docs/rst/tutorials/core/deployment/dds2vulcanexus/dds2vulcanexus_ros2idl.rst

 Creating the readers and writers
 --------------------------------

-First, we are now going to create a new folder in the FastDDS docker to contain our code.
+First, we are now going to create a new folder in the Fast DDS docker to contain our code.
 To do so, run:

 .. code-block:: bash

     mkdir my_IDL
     cd my_IDL/

-For the next steps of the tutorial, in which we create the datareaders and datawriters, there are two different possible series of steps to take.
+For the next steps of the tutorial, in which we create the DataReaders and DataWriters, there are two different possible series of steps to take.

 Option 1: Demangled IDL
 ~~~~~~~~~~~~~~~~~~~~~~~~